casper-network/ceps/text/0055-signature-based-finality.md

 5. Consensus creates a finality signature for the block.
 6. Linear chain stores the signature and gossips it.

 We wouldn't change the meaning of "finalized" in order not to introduce confusion - a block being finalized would still mean finalized by consensus.
-However, we would add a new, "signed" status of the block, which would be used instead of "finalized" for some purposes (for example, advancing to the next era will require the switch block to be signed, instead of only finalized).
+However, we would add a new, "signed" status of the block.
+Similarly to how a "finalized" status means having a proof of finality of the block in the form of a Highway summit within the protocol state, the "signed" status would mean having a more concise proof of finality in the form of finality signatures with sufficient weight.
+It would be used instead of "finalized" for some purposes (for example, advancing to the next era will require the switch block to be signed, instead of only finalized).
 The process would then look the following way:

 1. A `BlockPayload` gets finalized by a consensus instance.
 2. The consensus component announces a `FinalizedBlock`.